 14. Can a smart TV replace cable?

-Much has been made of "cord cutting," which refers to terminating cable or satellite TV service in favor of paid online services such as Hulu Plus and Netflix.
+Much has been made of "cord cutting," which refers to the termination of cable or satellite TV service in favor of paid online services such as Hulu Plus and Netflix.
 Some networks, such as PBS, also let you watch a limited number of shows for free using an app.
 Additionally, you can use your smart TV to take advantage of these services and cut the cord, with certain limitations.

 However, the biggest reason to maintain a cable or satellite TV subscription is so you can watch live sporting events.
-(There are some apps, such as MLB.com, that stream live sports, but these services cost extra and don't include all games.)
+(Some apps, such as MLB.com, stream live sports, but these services cost extra and don't include all games.)
 Otherwise, if your household mainly watches movies, news and the occasional series, a smart TV could help you cut the cord.

 The other option, particularly in urban environments, is to add an inexpensive HDTV antenna to pull in free local broadcasts to supplement online streaming services.